Tibetan culture: Rugs

 The Tibetan uses rugs for almost any domestic use from flooring to wall hanging to horse saddles.

 Tibetan rug making is an ancient art and craft in the tradition of Tibetan people.
 These rugs are primarily made from Tibetan highland sheep's virgin wool.
 The Tibetan uses rugs for almost any domestic use from flooring to wall hanging to horse saddles.
-Traditionally the best rugs are from Gyantse, a city which is known for its rugs.

 The process of making Tibetan rugs is unique in the sense that almost everything is done by hand.
-But with the introduction of modern technology, a few aspects of the rug making processes have been taken over by machine primarily because of cost, the disappearance of knowledge etc. Moreover, some new finishing touches are also made possible by machine.
+But with the introduction of modern technology, a few aspects of the rug making processes have been taken over by machine primarily due to high costs and the disappearance of knowledge.
+Moreover, some new finishing touches are also made possible by machine.

-Tibetan rugs are big business in not only Tibet, but also Nepal, where Tibetan immigrants brought with them their knowledge of rug making.
+Tibetan rugs make up a significant market in not only Tibet, but also in Nepal, where Tibetan immigrants brought with them their knowledge of rug making.
 Currently in Nepal the rug business is one of the largest industries in the country and there are many rug exporters.

 Painting

-Thangkas, a syncrestistic art of Chinese hanging scrolls with Nepalese and Kashmiri painting, first survive from the eleventh century.
+Thangkas, a syncretistic art of Chinese hanging scrolls with Nepalese and Kashmiri painting, first survive from the eleventh century.
 Rectangular and intricately painted on cotton or linen, they are usually traditional compositions depicting deities, famous monks, and other religious, astrological, and theological subjects, and sometimes mandalas.
 To ensure that the image will not fade, the painting is framed in colorful silk brocades, and stored rolled up.
 The word thangka means "something to roll" and refers to the fact that thangkas can easily be rolled up for transportation.

 Besides thangkas, Tibetan Buddhist wall paintings can be found on temple walls as frescos and furniture and many other items have ornamental painting.